winnie-lings/HTX_techtest/README.md

 a) Detect hot words in transcriptions

-Please refer to cv-hotword-5a.ipynb notebook to detect hotwords such as "be careful", "destroy", and "stranger", with the list of mp3 filenames with the hot words detected stored in detected.txt
+Please refer to cv-hotword-5a.ipynb notebook for instructions and codes to detect hotwords such as "be careful", "destroy", and "stranger", with the list of mp3 filenames with the hot words detected stored in detected.txt

 b) Find similar phrases to the hot words using text embedding model hkunlp/instructor-large

-Please refer to cv-hotword-similarity-5b.ipynb notebook for this task.
+Please refer to cv-hotword-similarity-5b.ipynb notebook for instructions and codes for this task.
 The record containing similar phrases to the hot words is stored as a Boolean in a new column called 'similarity' in cv-valid-dev.csv.

 #### 9. Deactivate Conda environment once done